 2. Set the formula to ‘= (E2) * 24‘.

-The total should be 5.50 and will look something like this.
+If you followed along, the total should be 5.50 and will look something like this.

 You can easily apply this to a group or column of cells and convert them in a matter of seconds.